ralphthehacker/Simulation-City/README.txt

 - Add more variability to places.
 Make people spend their cash in difference things.
 Make their choices state based

--Residences: Buying shit and moving around.
+-Residences: Buying stuff and moving around.
 Ensuring people move around.

 - Ensuring that two Businesses/Home/Grocery/Entertainment don't stay in the same place